-Within the Earth-Moon system, spacecraft can be injected into periodic orbits such as those portrayed in fig. 2 via direct launch from either the Earth or the Moon.
-Only a launch from the Earth is currently feasible, but the construction of lunar infrastructure could enable the launch of spacecraft into periodic orbits that pass near the Moon (e.g., figs. 2c and 2e) at relatively low propellant cost-lunar launches will require less propellant than conventional Earth-based launches due to a weaker gravitational field and the absence of virtually any atmosphere.
+Within the Earth-Moon system, spacecraft can be injected into periodic orbits via direct launch from either the Earth or the Moon.
+Only a launch from the Earth is currently feasible, but the construction of lunar infrastructure could enable the launch of spacecraft into periodic orbits that pass near the Moon at relatively low propellant cost-lunar launches will require less propellant than conventional Earth-based launches due to a weaker gravitational field and the absence of virtually any atmosphere.